Duekvu/Sudoku-Solver/README.md

 # Sudoku-Solver

-Visualize the process of solving a sudoku grid using backtracking algorithm vs and optimized version of a backtracking algorithm.
+Visualize the process of solving a sudoku grid using backtracking algorithm vs optimized version of a backtracking algorithm.

 ## Intructions